johnalison/TriggerStudies/README.md

 > cd TriggerStudies/run

-> python ../python/plotROC.py --inFileName TestROC.root --outFileName TestROC
+> python ../python/plotROC.py -i TestROC.root -o TestROC

 # Making commits
 Any new feature you wish to add will need to be in a new branch: